Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Motivation

 The case-study ERTMS/ETCS scenario that we target in our experiments is the Start of Mission (SoM) procedure.
 This procedure is rather complex and critical, as its goal regards obtaining a movement authority at the start of a journey.
 The procedure includes: validating the driver's identity; registering to the closest RBC for train supervision; reporting the train position; obtaining railway traffic information; and obtaining the movement authority.

 Although SoM is described in the ERTMS/ETCS system requirements specification, it is mostly specified in natural language and can be subject to interpretation ambiguity among different manufacturers of system components.
 In fact, extensive field integration testing involving different companies is usually required, which however cannot exclude interaction anomalies in unspecified situations and edge cases.
-Software monitoring can identify these anomalies by tracing and checking key information regarding software executions such as resource usage \cite{denaro2023softwarefailuresmonitoring} and procedure calls \cite{cinque2013rulebasedmonitoring}.
-We aim to implement software monitoring through conformance checking to perform control-flow analysis of software behavior and identify any deviations from the expected software execution, i.e., control-flow anomaly detection \cite{liu2018behavioralmodelsdiscovery, pecchia2020applicationfailuresanalysispm, vitale2025cfad}.
-In the following, we present the proposed monitor architecture and overall methodology for software control-flow anomaly detection.
+Software monitoring can identify these anomalies by tracing and checking key information regarding software executions.
+In the next section, we are exploring related works on software monitoring and outlining the key novelty of this work's proposal in comparison to existing approaches.